ebarahona/awesome-open-source-systems/README.md

 ## Customer Relationship Management (CRM)

+- [Axelor](https://axelor.com/crm/) - Axelor CRM: Open Source & Low-code, Discover a New Approach to Customer Relations, The Complete, Simple and Adaptable CRM to Accelerate Your Growth
 - [ChurchCRM](https://github.com/ChurchCRM/CRM) - An OpenSource Church CRM & Management Software.
 - [DaybydayCRM](https://github.com/Bottelet/DaybydayCRM) - DaybydayCRM a customer relationship management system (CRM) which purpose is to help you keep track of your customers, tasks, appointments, etc.
 - [Fat Free CRM](https://github.com/fatfreecrm/fat_free_crm) - An open source, Ruby on Rails customer relationship management platform (CRM).
 Out of the box it features group collaboration, campaign and lead management, contact lists, and opportunity tracking.